 - Technically, the mycelium (the network of tendrils) is the main body of the fungus organism.
 The visible mushrooms are just temporary fruiting bodies.

-- Three years after A New Hope came out, space probe flybys revealed this◊ closeup picture of Mimas, one of Saturn's moons.
+- A nice inversion: Three years after A New Hope came out, space probe flybys revealed this◊ closeup picture of Mimas, one of Saturn's moons.
 Kind of Hilarious in Hindsight.

 - A somewhat apocryphal story tells of Hashima, an island off the coast of Nagasaki that is often called Gunkanjima (Battleship Island) because the sea wall and the buildings on the island make it look like a battleship.
 Supposedly, during the Second World War, an American submarine mistook the island for a Japanese battleship and attacked it.

 - There's a forest in Utah that covers 107 acres, with about 47,000 trees....
 Correction: there's a giant tree in Utah named Pando with about 47,000 stems.
 Pando is a male tree.
 This is apparently not as unusual for Quaking Aspen as we'd have suspected — we just never looked all that close at forests before.
 Pando is also probably 80,000 years old.

 - Inverted by a stretch of land off the Gower Peninsula in Wales called the Worm's Head, which bears a striking resemblance to a colossal sea serpent in silhouette◊.
 Cannae remember whether it's true or not, but apparently it scared off a shipful of Viking raiders, who later got shipwrecked in Swansea Bay.